open-rcp/rcp/QUICKSTART.md

 For initial development, focus on one component at a time:

-1. Start with core protocol changes in `rcpp`
+1. Start with core protocol changes in `rcpcore`
-2. Update the daemon implementation in `rcpd`
+2. Update the daemon implementation in `rcpdaemon`
-3. Modify the client library in `rcpc`
+3. Modify the client library in `rcpcli`
 4. Update CLI commands in `rcp-cli`
 5. Adapt the admin interface and end-user applications last